dmichalak/sta-pipeline/README.md

 - Sample subtomogram positions from the trained model predictions
 - Clean the subtomogram dataset by removing duplicates, alignment, classification, etc. (``RELION``)

+## II b.
+Structural Heterogeneity
+Notes from "Processing of Structurally Heterogeneous Cryo-EM Data in RELION" - https://pubmed.ncbi.nlm.nih.gov/27572726/

+General workflow \
+1. 3D Classification (aka multireference refinement) with an exhaustive angular search
+  - If there is no prior knowledge about the relative orientations of particles, one must marginalize over all orientations during classification (i.e., perform an exhaustive angular search).
+  - If there are large differencts between the particles in the dataset, 3D classif. with an exhaustive search can separate them into different classes.
+This can be iteratively repeated to remove "junk" particles.

+Once a set of "non-junk" particles has been identified, one can identify structural heterogeneity within the dataset.

+2. 3D auto-refinement
+   - Multiple structures found during classification can independantly be refined.
+   - If a resultant refinement has blurry regions, this may indicate structural heterogeneity.

+3. 3D Classification with finer, local angular searches
 ## III.
 Refinement

 Software: ``RELION``